Kevyn Aucoin: Early life

 Aucoin was born in Shreveport, Louisiana and grew up in Lafayette, Louisiana.
 Born to a teenage single mother, he was adopted as an infant by Isidore Adrian Aucoin and Thelma (née Melancon) Aucoin.
 His three siblings, Carla, Kim, and Keith, were adopted as well.

 Aucoin was interested in makeup from the time he was a child, and frequently did his sisters' makeup and photographed the results with a Polaroid camera—something he'd do throughout his career.
 Afraid to buy makeup, he would shoplift it.
 The guilt of stealing and fear of getting caught made him stop.

 He realized he was gay at age six.
 His parents were unaware of their son's sexual orientation; his mother later said, "I didn't think Kevyn was a sissy; I just thought he was a gentle child."
-Years later, his parents became staunch advocates for LBGTQ rights, and started a chapter of P-FLAG in Lafayette.
+Years later, his parents became staunch advocates for LGBTQ rights, and started a chapter of P-FLAG in Lafayette.

 Aucoin was relentlessly bullied in school.
 In one instance, a teacher spanked his bare buttocks in class, which Aucoin later regarded as sexual abuse.
 The bullying escalated in high school.
 When he was chased by some classmates in a truck, he dropped out.
 He then enrolled in cosmetology school to take a makeup class.
 Instead, his self-taught skills resulted in his becoming the instructor at age 18.

 Aucoin then worked in a small corner of an exclusive women's store in Lafayette.
 But women were uncomfortable with a man doing their makeup.
 His mother Thelma recalled, "It was $30 for a makeup lesson, and these were women who paid $3,000 for a dress, but they'd never let him."

 In 1982, Aucoin moved to Baton Rouge, Louisiana, thinking a larger city could help build his career as a makeup artist.
 He soon experienced the homophobia he'd endured in Lafayette.
 Kevyn and two male friends went to Godchaux's, a local department store, to browse the newest makeup.
 A security guard approached them and said "upstairs or downtown"—meaning they could be taken to the store's security office or be arrested.
 All three men opted for the security office, where they were beaten by security personnel.
 Fearing for his life if he stayed in Louisiana, he moved to New York City with his then-boyfriend Jed Root, who sometimes posed as his manager.